Use the navigation bar on the left to find each data release.

 • The images uploaded to Galaxy Zoo (100GB)

 Trained model weights, and code to reproduce those models, are available via the Zoobot GitHub repository.
+Zoobot includes our latest models and is designed to be easily finetuned to new surveys and new morphology-related tasks.

 Galaxy Zoo: Mergers